KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 > Here is a description of what is happening with this integration:

- > After a new employee had been created in Oracle HCM Cloud, HCM Atom feeds is triggered by Scheduled Integration.
+ > After a new employee has been created in Oracle HCM Cloud, an HCM Atom feeds is triggered by the Scheduled Integration.
 HCM Atom feeds provide notifications of Oracle Fusion Human Capital Management (HCM) events.
 When an event occurs in Oracle Fusion HCM, the corresponding Atom feed is delivered automatically to the Atom server.
-The feed contains details of the REST resource on which the event occurred.
-Subscribers who consume these Atom feeds use the REST resources to retrieve additional information about the resource, in our case it is a newly created employee.
-After, through EBS connector and proper mapping, that emploeey is synchronized with EBS application.
+This feed contains details of the REST resource in which the event occurred.
+Subscribers who consume these Atom feeds use the REST resources to retrieve additional information about the resource; in our case it is a newly created employee.
+After this is completed, the employee is synchronized with the EBS application using the EBS connector and proper mapping.

 ## **Objectives**